robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

-\(y_{B}\) is the number of fixes from individual B when individual A did not have a simultaneous fix, and \(y_{AB}\) is the number of simultaneous fixes from individuals A and B that were separated by more than the given distance (Farine & Whitehead 2015).
+\(y_{B}\) is the number of fixes from individual B when individual A did not have a simultaneous fix, and \(y_{AB}\) is the number of simultaneous fixes from individuals A and B that were separated by more than the given distance (Farine and Whitehead 2015).
 Social groups were designated if two or more individuals occurred within a given distance of one another at any given time point.